AgenaTrader/Tutorials/sources/Example_Indicator_Condition_Strategy_Advanced/README.md

 ```

 ##Method calculate
-We want to capsulate the main logic into one main methods in the indicator.
+We want to encapsulate the main logic into one main method in the indicator.
 In our case we do this using the following public method in the indicator.

 ```cs
 public ResultValue_Example_Indicator_SMA_CrossOver_Advanced calculate(IDataSeries data, int fastsma, int slowsma, bool islongenabled, bool isshortenabled) {